11 Vegetables To Eat When Breastfeeding

 Now that you know more than you ever wanted about okra, what are its health benefits for a breastfeeding mom?
 According to Parenting Healthy Babies, okra is a good source of vitamins A B, C, and E, thiamin, niacin, and folate.
 It also contains minerals such as calcium, phosphorous, potassium, magnesium, phosphorous, iron and zinc which will keep you healthy as you nourish your baby.

 Eating Well noted that asparagus is a good source of fiber, vitamins A, C, E and K, chromium and folate, which works well with vitamin B12, found in fish, poultry, meat and dairy.
 Together, the folate and B12 act as a brain booster to help prevent cognitive impairment, which any new mom who's had "baby brain" knows is essential when caring for a newborn.
-According to Just Mommies, asparagus also contains tryptophan, an essential amino acid which may stimulate prolactin, the milk-making hormone.
+Asparagus also contains tryptophan, reported Just Mommies, an essential amino acid which may stimulate prolactin, the milk-making hormone.
+Dr. Donelan adds that there’s some research to suggest that introducing babies to veggies via breastfeeding could help them learn to like them once they can eat solids.
+So consider that encouragement enough to chomp down on some vegetables.

 Sweet potatoes are a good source of vitamin A, carotenoids and potassium.
 According to SF Gate Healthy Eating, breastfed babies are dependent on their mother's intake of vitamin A for proper growth and development.
 One medium sweet potato meets almost the entire daily recommendation of vitamin A for a breastfeeding mom.